 So what can we learn from Facebook’s actions so far?

-Admit the mistake.
+Admit the wrong.
 Companies are led by humans and humans make mistakes.
-In a major crisis, that's hard to swallow, but it's amazing what a little humility and honesty can do.
-Facebook has faced scrutiny over its privacy policies in the past, but this time, to put it frankly, it's a big damn deal.
+In a major crisis, that’s hard to swallow but it’s amazing what a little humility and honesty can do.
+Facebook has faced scrutiny over its privacy policies in the past, but this time, to put it frankly, it’s a big damn deal.
 So, why not admit it and face it head on?
-Sheryl Sandberg, Facebook's chief operating officer, has finally started doing this.
-During an interview with FOX News on April 6, she said, “We know at Facebook that we did not do enough to protect people's data.
-I'm really sorry for that and Mark is very sorry for that.”
+Sheryl Sandberg, Facebook’s chief operating officer, has finally started doing this.
+During an interview with FOX News on April 6 she said, “We know at Facebook that we did not do enough to protect people’s data.
+I’m really sorry for that and Mark is very sorry for that.”
 Why not say this from the beginning?

-How he handles this week's hearings remains to be seen, but it's a sure bet millions will be watching.
+How he ultimately handles this week’s hearings remains to be seen, but it’s a sure bet millions will be watching.